-A lineage of the novel coronavirus, first reported to have emerged in South Africa, escapes neutralisation by antibodies from recovered COVID-19 patients, says a new study which raises questions on the possibility of reinfection by this strain.
+A lineage of the novel coronavirus, first reported to have emerged in South Africa, escapes neutralization by antibodies from recovered COVID-19 patients, says a new study that raises questions on the possibility of reinfection by this strain.

 According to the yet-to-be peer reviewed study, published in the preprint platform bioRxiv, the novel lineage of the coronavirus — 501Y.V2 — has mutations in nine parts of its spike protein, which enables it to infect human cells.

 In the research, the scientists, including those from the University of the Witwatersrand in South Africa, tested the neutralisation activity of plasma from patients who recovered from prior infection with other strains of the coronavirus against the 501Y.V2 variant.

 They found that nearly half — 21 of 44 — of the samples had no detectable neutralising activity against this variant.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free

 According to the scientists, 501Y.V2 shows “substantial or complete escape from neutralizing antibodies in COVID-19 convalescent plasma.”

 “Here we show that the 501Y.V2 lineage, that contains nine spike mutations, and rapidly emerged in South Africa during the second half of 2020, is largely resistant to neutralizing antibodies elicited by infection with previously circulating lineages,” the researchers wrote in the study.